 Generation 2 VM sizes

-1 Mv2-series does not support Generation 1 VM images and only support a subset of Generation 2 images.
-Please see Mv2-series documentation for details.
+1 Mv2-series, DC-series, NDv2-series, Msv2 and Mdsv2-series Medium Memory do not support Generation 1 VM images and only support a subset of Generation 2 images.
+Please see Mv2-series documentation, DSv2-series, ND A100 v4-series, NDv2-series, and Msv2 and Mdsv2 Medium Memory Series for details.

 Generation 2 VM images in Azure Marketplace